Tscheschlog/RequirementsAnalysis/Business Analysis.md

 Define the level of quality required for the business operation.
 For example, a business process may address required urgency with higher priority than the reliability of the business process.
 ## Business structure
 Identify and describe the structures in the business relevant to the system, such as organizational structure (divisions and departments), role and responsibility structures, geographic structures, and resource-sharing structures.
 There may be a need to align the system functions to these structures and to support future structural changes.

+# Preliminary operational concept of proposed system
+## Preliminary operational concept - Describe the proposed system in a high-level manner, indicating the operational features that are to be provided without specifying design details.
+The following information should be included:
+### a) operational policies and constraints;
+### b) description of the proposed system;
+### c) modes of system operation;
+### d) user classes and other involved personnel; and
+### e) support environment.
+## Preliminary operational scenarios - Describe examples of how users/operators/maintainers will interact with the system in important contexts of use.
+The high-level scenarios are described for an activity or a series of activities of business processes supported by the system.
+The scenarios should be uniquely named and numbered and should be referenced in the description of the business processes in 9.3.9.
+# Other preliminary life-cycle concepts
+## Preliminary acquisition concept - describes the way the system solution will be acquired including  aspects such as stakeholder engagement, source of the solution, requirements definition, solicitation and contracting issues, design, production and verification.
+## Preliminary deployment concept - describes the way the system solution will be validated, delivered and introduced into operations.
+## Preliminary support concept - describes the desired support infrastructure and manpower considerations for supporting the system solution after it is deployed.
+A support concept addresses operating support, engineering support, maintenance support, supply support and training support.
+## Preliminary retirement concept - describes the way the system will be removed from operation and retired, including the disposal of any hazardous materials used in or resulting from the process.
+# Project Constraints
+Describe constraints to performing the project within cost and schedule.
+# Appendix
+## Acronyms and abbreviations